The City of David is the oldest section for Jerusalem and is actually more ancient than the Old City of Jerusalem.

-Numerous artifacts that tell the story of Jerusalem and it’s destruction where found within the channel, including in tact cooking pots and coins minted during the Great Revolt.
+Numerous artifacts that tell the story of Jerusalem and its destruction were found within the channel, including intact cooking pots and coins minted during the Great Revolt.

 At the turn of the 19th century, various sections of the canal were excavated.
-However, excavation was only completed in 2011 and the canal was was cleared.
+However, excavation was only completed in 2011, and the canal was cleared.

 The northern part of the canal was cut into the rock and covered with stone vaults.
 In this section, Charles Warren discovered one of the Western Wall stones.